 DAFF’s approach to AI adoption and use

 DAFF is exploring the adoption of emerging technologies, including AI, as part of the Australian Government’s broader commitment to improve regulatory service delivery and decision-making.
-DAFF will continue to explore innovative ways of using AI.
-DAFF is committed to building strong governance foundations to support the safe and responsible use of AI.
+For more information, see the Data and Digital Government Strategy.
+DAFF will continue to explore innovative ways of using AI in alignment with the Government’s broader commitment to uplift data capability across the Australian Public Service (APS).

-All staff have access to the AI in Government fundamentals training, produced by the Digital Transformation Agency (DTA), and are required to report on the use of AI to the department’s Digital Business Division.
-The department actively encourages staff to undertake the AI in Government fundamentals training through regular communications and promotional materials.
+All staff have access to the AI in Government fundamentals training, produced by the Digital Transformation Agency (DTA), and are required to report on the use of AI to the department’s Digital Business Division who manage the internal use case register.
+The department actively encourages staff to undertake the AI in Government fundamentals training through regular communications and promotional events.

-Additionally, DAFF has an Artificial Intelligence User Acceptance requirement, which staff must confirm and acknowledge that they are familiar with before accessing generative AI tools online.
+Additionally, DAFF has an Artificial Intelligence User Acceptance requirement, which staff must confirm and acknowledge that they are familiar with before accessing external generative AI tools online.
 This requires staff to agree that they will:

 - Be responsible for ensuring the accuracy and relevancy of any content generated by any Artificial Intelligence platform.